mit-ll/tornet/README.md

 ## Downloading the Data

-The TorNet dataset can be downloaded from the following location
+The TorNet dataset can be downloaded from the following location:

 #### Zenodo

 TorNet is split across 10 files, each containing 1 year of data.
-There is also a catalog CSV file that is used by some functions in this repo.
+There is also a catalog CSV file that is used by some functions in this repository.

 * Tornet 2013 (3 GB) and catalog: [https://zenodo.org/doi/10.5281/zenodo.10558658](https://zenodo.org/doi/10.5281/zenodo.10558658)
 * Tornet 2014 (15 GB): [https://zenodo.org/doi/10.5281/zenodo.10558838](https://zenodo.org/doi/10.5281/zenodo.10558838)